tatsushi-ikeda/pyheom/README.md

 </p>

 -   A prototype of this library was developed for projects supported by [Japan Society for the Promotion of Science](https://www.jsps.go.jp/).
-    The current version is being developed for projects supported by JSPS again.
+    The current version is being developed for projects funded by JSPS again.
 -   The version for the above research paper (v0.5) was developed in [the Scholes group](http://chemlabs.princeton.edu/scholes/) for projects supported by [the Gordon and Betty Moore Foundation](https://www.moore.org/).